Nakaya-Ryo/SASPACer/README.md

 **This allows you to create SAS packages via simple format of excel!**

 ## version history
-0.0.3(20April2025): Bugs fixed and enhanced documents (separated internal macros, fixed bugs, limitations and notes added) 0.0.2(20April2025): Minor updates<br>
+0.0.3(20April2025): Bugs fixed and enhanced documents (separated internal macros, fixed bugs, limitations and notes added)
+0.0.2(20April2025): Minor updates
 0.0.1(13April2025): Initial version

 ## What is SAS Packages?